winhowes/AuthTranslator/docs/faq.md

 kill -s SIGHUP <pid>
 ```

-—or—start the proxy with `-watch` so it polls the config directory for changes every second.
+—or—start the proxy with `-watch` so it automatically reloads when the config or allowlist files change.

 ---